rlguy/FantasyMapGenerator/README.md

 ## Generating Cities and Borders

-City score values are computed before the placement of a city and have a bonus at locations where there is a high flux value and a penalty at locations that are too close to other cities or too close to the edge of the map.
+City score values are computed to determine the location of a city and have a bonus at locations where there is a high flux value and a penalty at locations that are too close to other cities or too close to the edge of the map.

 ![alt tag](http://rlguy.com/map_generation/images/city_scores.jpg)